Christmas beer blind tasting 2025

 This year we also included a small blind test of christmas soda which is the last three entries.

-Introduction This short post describes how i configured my own IPv6 home router using Debian GNU/Linux.
+This short post describes how i configured my own IPv6 home router using Debian GNU/Linux.
 I used a Dreamplug, but any form of device with at least 2 NICs should be usable.
 Allthough this guide describes the setup using Debian, it should be no problem using another distribution or one of the BSD variants.

 I will not go into to many details about the configurations, for more information you should read the man pages and/or documentation.

-Introduction At work we use a Checkpoint Endpoint VPN and although SNX works, it is not ideal and I would much rather have native IPsec.
+At work we use a Checkpoint Endpoint VPN and although SNX works, it is not ideal and I would much rather have native IPsec.
 Thus the quest began.

 I found this page which helped me get on the right track.
 I also found Andrew de Quincey’s patch.
 I then had all the components required to set this up.

-Setting it up Patching ipsec-tools You need to patch ipsec-tools with the patch from Andrew de Quincey to add support for Checkpoints xauth to ipsec-tools.
+You need to patch ipsec-tools with the patch from Andrew de Quincey to add support for Checkpoints xauth to ipsec-tools.

 I don’t know about the rest of you, but I sometimes find it useful to factor numbers or find prime numbers, for instance when paying restaurant bills 🙂